tldr-pages/tldr/pages/common/git-archive.md

 `git archive --verbose HEAD`

-- Use the `zip` format and report progress [v]erbosely:
+- Use the Zip format and report progress [v]erbosely:

 `git archive {{-v|--verbose}} --format zip HEAD`

-- [o]utput the zip archive to a specific file:
+- [o]utput the Zip archive to a specific file:

 `git archive -v {{-o|--output}} {{path/to/file.zip}} HEAD`

-- Create a `tar` archive from the contents of the latest commit of a specific branch:
+- Create a tar archive from the contents of the latest commit of a specific branch:

 `git archive -o {{path/to/file.tar}} {{branch_name}}`